 Robertshaw’s operating instructions were easy to follow.
 In fact, you can find them printed on the inside of the little switch cover door on the front.

-Installation of the 9415 took under a half hour and required only a Philips screwdriver; we observed the furnace technicians install this unit as they replaced our furnace in 2004.
-They found it quite easy to install.
-We found it quite easy to uninstall as well.
+Installation of the 9415 took under a half hour.
+Furthermore, we only needed a Philips screwdriver.
+Overall, we found it quite easy to install.

 Multi Stage Heating Support

-The 9415 has nine screw terminals inside that supply control for multi-stage heating and cooling systems.
-Our climate control system required only six of these.
-But hookup was nonetheless a breeze when following the provided installation instructions.
-Two-stage heating and one-stage cooling systems supported.
+The 9415 has nine screw terminals inside.
+These supply control for multi-stage heating and cooling systems.
+Our HVAC system used six of these.
+But hookup was a breeze when following the provided instructions.
+This t-stat supports two-stage heating and one-stage cooling systems.

 No Need to Ground the Robertshaw 9415 Thermostat